dsvin/economic-industry-indicators/README.md

 - FRED API/json for economic data
 ## Essentials_methods_variables.py
 This is simply a local python package I made for data cleaning and graphing methods along with several other variables designed to make building dashboards from FRED more streamlined.
+## data-tickers
+These are CSV files that have all the codes for each of the indicators, it is not the data itself.
+These codes are then used to access the data for the indactors from the FRED API for further manipulation.
 ## Repo Structure
 project-root/
 │── data-tickers/ # CSV files of data tickers which are then used to extract data from FredAPI (Inventories, New Orders, Interest)